rnowling/rnowling.github.io/_posts/2020-07-03-review-online-teaching.md

 ## Conclusions
 My approach for adapting my class worked well for both my students and myself.
 I generally aimed for small but effective adapations that were aligned with teaching techniques with which I was already comfortable.
 (This is consistent with the advice of the book Small Teaching Online, which I found helpful when preparing my reflection.)
 Recording my lectures for students to view asynchonously was easy enough.
 I already had a preference for curating streamlined slides and lecturing off of them.
 In the past students have found my slides to form a useful set of notes for studying and reviewing.
 Similarly, homework sets were similar in format to my quizzes but longer and more comprehensive.

 I would feel comfortable teaching online again.
 In some ways, I prefer the asynchronous nature of online teaching since I greatly appreciate having a more flexible schedule and being able to teach from home.
 I recognize that I may hold a minority view among both students and other faculty.
-(It helps that I worked remotely for four years when in industry.)
+(It helps that I worked entirely remotely for my four years in industry.)

 Even if I don't end up teaching online again, however, my experience from last Spring and subsequent reflection have provided opportunities to improve my teaching overall.